-Some pet food manufacturers spray probiotics on the food, hoping they’ll survive and act in a similar manner.
+Some pet food manufacturers spray probiotics on the food, hoping they will survive and act in a similar manner.
 However, when Dr Smart studied 11 commercial kibbles treated in this manner, the only organism that survived was Pseudomonas.

 Many people are afraid of potentially harmful bacteria in raw pet foods, and some manufacturers use irradiation and high pressure pasteurization to get rid of them.
 However, in the process they also destroy beneficial bacteria.
-There are still several raw pet foods that producers do not treat, so it’s important to do your research so you know what you’re buying.
-Raw green tripe from grass fed cattle is an excellent source of healthy bacteria – again, as long as the source producers doesn’t irradiate or pasteurize it.
+There are still several raw pet foods that are not treated, so it’s important to do your research so you know what you’re buying.
+Raw green tripe from grass fed cattle is an excellent good source of healthy bacteria – again, as long as it hasn’t been irradiated or pasteurized.

 After 20 years of clinical experience using probiotics, Dr Richard Calland found that dogs and cats with gastrointestinal issues all benefit from a good probiotic supplement and that’s what he uses as his first and usually his only “medication” to treat an intestinal imbalance.

 Probiotics gently help dogs get over digestive disturbances by bringing the bacteria in the digestive tract into balance – without the use of harsh medicines.
 Using pharmaceuticals to treat most digestive disturbances is usually ineffective and often slows the recovery of a balanced, normally functioning digestive system.